Setting boundaries can be difficult.

 But it’s much more difficult when you are dealing with individuals who are more dominant and who have more authority.

 This article deals with that worst case scenario: setting up boundaries with a boss, who also happens to be a dominant bully.

 As out case study we will be using Trump and Comey.

 - How to Set Boundaries

-Trump VS Comey is a great example of how to set boundaries with powerful people.
+Donald Trump VS James Comey is a great example of how to set boundaries with powerful people.

-Trump was annoyed by the FBI continued investigation over the Russian interference on the US presidential election.
+Trump was annoyed by the FBI continued investigation over the Russian interference in the US presidential election.

 And according to Comey’s autobiographical book A Higher Loyalty, Trump was pressuring him to drop the investigation and to confirm his allegiance to him.

 Not an easy position, but a rather common one.

 Theoretically the FBI is independent of the president, but most power struggles are independent of what the law and regulation dictate.